GeekMasher/digitalocean-dynamic-dns/README.md

 # digitalocean-dynamic-dns

-Update DNS for domain dynamically
+Update your Digital Ocean DNS records for a domain dynamically